altafjava/java-developer-interview-questions-answers/README.md

      System.out.println(mapResult); // prints [2, 4, 6, 8, 10]
      ```

    - **flatMap**: The `flatMap` method transforms each element of a stream into a stream of objects and then combines all those streams into a single stream.
 It is particularly useful when we want to flatten a stream of collections or arrays into a single stream of elements.
-The function you pass to the `flatMap()` operation can return an arbitrary number of values for each input, facilitating a one-to-many mapping.
+The function we pass to the `flatMap()` operation can return an arbitrary number of values for each input, facilitating a one-to-many mapping.
 This method performs both transformation and flattening, producing a stream of stream values, and is used for both transformation and mapping.

      ```java
      List<List<Integer>> list = Arrays.asList(Arrays.asList(1, 2), Arrays.asList(3, 4), Arrays.asList(5, 6));